brn/rrh/README.md

 All arguments are same as redux's `createStore`.

 Store and provider is initialized once per process when useProvider called.
 So if you want to create new store and Provider, you need to create new hooks instance.
-See below.
+See [Multiple store](#muliple-store).

 ### useSelector